 Every week, there are at least two new articles posted on our homepage.
 You can access the articles by using the drop-down menu under “Categories” on the top right corner of this page.

-At the end of each article, you’ll see a list of tags that indicate the grape varieties mentioned in the post.
+At the end of each article, you’ll see a list of tags that indicate the wine grapes mentioned in the post.
 You can click on the tag to read more about a specific variety.

 Exotic Wine Travel is a website fully dedicated to wine and wine tourism.
 But before immersing ourselves into the wine world, we thought our focus would be on business training and personal development; we still have some of the old articles slotted under Personal Development.
 Once in awhile, we also write about travel experiences that are unrelated to wines, you can check them out on the Travel Adventures page.

 The Exotic Wine Travel YouTube channel aims to bring unique wine regions to life, and let our readers have a glimpse and feel of how wine travel is like in different parts of the world.
-The videos are also used to supplement our articles, social media updates, and books.
+The videos are also used to supplement our articles, reports, social media updates, and books.
 Check out an example that we shot in Dalmatia, Croatia below.